argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 ```
 Users with different needs, such as assigning multiple GPUs per MPI rank, can modify the above script to suit their needs.

+### Using Fakeroot with Singularity
+The fakeroot feature (commonly referred as rootless mode) allows an unprivileged user to run a container as a “fake root” user by leveraging user namespace UID/GID mapping.
+To request this feature be enabled on your job add the following to your `qsub` command line:

+`-l singularity_fakeroot=true`

 <!--### Need help from applications people for this section

 * Thinking of things like: